 Once the children move beyond Early Years, they have sets of spellings to learn and they have regular spelling tests.
 In Years 1 and 2 the spellings are closely linked to the phonics they are learning.

 The children learn grammar in literacy lessons but also in daily, discrete ‘basic skills’ sessions.
 These sessions enable pupils to revise, consolidate and apply grammar knowledge.
 From September 2015 pupils in Year 2 will take a SPAG (spelling and grammar) test.
 Year 6 pupils also take a SPAG test.

 Children’s books are checked daily in KS1 and weekly in KS2 and changed as necessary.
 The home/school link is essential and children make better progress when they read regularly at home.
-Reading is taught across the curriculum and is also taught in regular ‘Guided Reading’ sessions.
+Reading is taught across the curriculum and is also taught in regular ‘Book Talk’ sessions.
 In these sessions, children read a book or a section of the book and discuss it, answering comprehension questions or looking at key grammar, vocabulary or other elements.
 This is also an opportunity for children to practice reading with expression – using good tone and intonation to make their reading interesting.

 Underpinning our teaching of writing at Canon Pyon CE Academy is the fantastic ‘Talk for Writing’ approach, pioneered by educational consultant, Pie Corbett.
 This process enables children to take part in drama, speaking and listening, and exciting activities as a precursor to writing.
 High quality writing is modelled to children and they plan and edit their writing until they have produced work they can be proud of.
 The ‘Talk for Writing’ approach ensures that we support children and show them how to write; we have high expectations of children and challenge them to do their best; and that children take ownership of their writing and make good progress.